DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ```

-Create the javascript file `welcome.js` that will feed the html file with content.
+Create the Javascript file `welcome.js` that will feed the html file with content.

 ```js
 // src/welcome.js